neillturner/busser-ansiblespec/README.md

 In the ansible repository specify:

-the spec files with the roles.
+  * spec files with the roles.

-the spec_helper in the spec folder and a dummy test/integration folder.
+  * spec_helper in the spec folder (with code as below).

-a dummy test/integration/<suite>/ansiblespec/localhost/<suite>_spec.rb containing just a dummy comment.
+  * test/integration/<suite>/ansiblespec containing config.yml and ssh private keys to access the servers.

 See example [https://github.com/neillturner/ansible_repo](https://github.com/neillturner/ansible_repo)